 We must act now to support educators, parents, youth, and our communities facing the current ecigarette crisis.
-We are asking you to include these policies in the Final State Budget to ensure New York's laws are effectively enforced and put an end to continued access to and promotion of flavored tobacco products.
+By closing loopholes from the 2020 law, we can ensure New York's laws are effectively enforced and put an end to continued access to and promotion of flavored tobacco products.
+We are asking you to include these policies in your SFY 2025-26 Executive Budget, utilizing language from the above-mentioned legislation similar to your proposal in the SFY 2023-24 Executive Budget, while adding the measure to shift the e-cigarette tax collection structure to the wholesale level.

 Please protect our state's young people and future generations from the tobacco industry's harmful strategies and deadly products.

-For more information, please contact Marcy Savage, Reid, McNally & Savage at 518/465-7330/ marcys@lobbywr.com.
+Respectfully,

-Respectfully, Action on Smoking and Health African American Tobacco Control Leadership Council American Heart Association American Lung Association American Nurses Association - New York Boys & Girls Clubs of the Capital Area Campaign for Tobacco-Free Kids Healthcare Association of New York State March of Dimes Medical Society of the State of New York New York Chapter American College of Physicians Services New York Public Interest Research Group New York School-Based Health Alliance New York State Academy of Family Physicians New York State Academy of Pediatrics, District II New York State American Academy of Pediatrics, District II New York State Association of County Health Officials New York State Council of Health-system Pharmacists New York State Parent Teacher Association New York State Public Health Association New York State Radiological Society New York State School Boards Association Parents Against Vaping (PAVe) Pharmacists Society of the State of New York Stan Martin Consulting, LLC
+Action on Smoking and Health African American Tobacco Control Leadership Council American Heart Association American Lung Association American Nurses Association - New York Campaign for Tobacco-Free Kids Healthcare Association of New York State March of Dimes Medical Society of the State of New York NAACP New York State Conference New York Chapter American College of Physicians Services New York School-Based Health Alliance New York State Academy of Family Physicians New York State Association of County Health Officials New York State Parent Teacher Association New York State School Boards Association New York State Society of Anesthesiologists Pharmacists Society of New York State Stan Martin Consulting